- Largest seismically isolated building in the world, designed to withstand an earthquake measuring 7.5–8.0 on the Richter scale.

-Engineers from Arup's Istanbul and Los Angeles offices worked together to design and deliver the project, which was completed in just 18 months – record time for a project of such scale and ambition.
+The success was due to engineers from our Istanbul and Los Angeles offices, who worked together to design and deliver the project in just 18 months – record time for a project of such scale and ambition.

 — Atila Zekioglu, Arup Principal and seismic expert for the SGIA project

-Arup also provided airport planning consultancy that covered airfield ground lighting, high mast lighting, a visual docking guidance system, aircraft fuel hydrants and baggage handling systems.
+As well as structural, seismic and infrastructural engineering design services, we also provided airport planning consultancy for the project.
+This covered airfield ground lighting, high mast lighting, a visual docking guidance system, aircraft fuel hydrants and baggage handling systems.